FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 ## Build
 1. Set up the Qt development environment (Qt 6.4.0)
 2. Clone the repository
-3. Open the project in VSCode / Qt Creator
+3. Open the project in Qt Creator / VSCode (extra extensions needed)
 4. Compile & Run
 - When compiling on Windows, MSVC v143 + Windows 11 SDK (10.0.22621.0) is recommended, to support Windows specific features like EcoQoS.
 - If you want to generate a complete package with libraries,